 MTTC Pass Rates for Title II Report

-In the first few months of each calendar year, the College of Education is required to report on their completers from September 1st through August 31st of the previous academic year.
+In the first few months of each calendar year, the initial Education programs are required to report on their completers from September 1st through August 31st of the previous academic year.
 For example, the 2020 Title II Report reflects back on the 2018-2019 academic year.
-The Title II Federal Report website provides information on the College of Education's completers.
+The Title II Federal Report website provides information on Grand Valley State University's Education program completers.